patriciogonzalezvivo/libopz/README.md

-# LibOPZ: The non official OP-Z API library
+# LibOPZ: The non official API library for the OP-Z

-## This project is in it's very early stages.
-All tested on firmware version 1.2.39
+(Tested on firmware version 1.2.39)

+First you need to clone and compile the examples.
+It requires the following dev libraries installed on your system:

+- `libz`
+- `ncurses` (only for the examples)

 ```
 mkdir build